 Mobile health clinics are most impactful when they deliver care to vulnerable populations, including:

 - Rural communities

-The ability for a Mobile Medical Van to easily penetrate high-risk communities reduces hospital wait times and minimizes travel costs for persons needing access to health services.
+The ability of a Mobile Clinic Van to easily penetrate high-risk communities reduces hospital wait times and minimizes travel costs for persons needing access to health services.
 Medical vans are known to improve health service outcomes overall, especially when offering primary or preventative care.
-Some of the most successful health services offered by mobile medical vans include:
+Some of the most successful health services offered by mobile clinic vans include: